 Relative & Parallel Minor Of E Flat Minor

-Its enharmonically equivalent mode is D Sharp Minor with notes D#, E#, F#, G#, A#, B, and C#.
+Enharmonic equivalent: D Sharp Minor with notes {D#, E#, F#, G#, A#, B, and C#}.
 Its key signature has six sharps.

 Songs In The Key Of E Flat Minor